-I am the happy owner of several copper gravures with constellations from 1799 and/or 1803.
-These maps are from the "Neuester Himmels-Atlas" ("Latest Atlas of the Heavens") by Christian Friedrich Goldbach (1763-1811).
+I am the happy owner of several copper gravures from a remarkable star atlas publised in 1799 (and 1803).
+The maps are from the "Neuester Himmels-Atlas" ("Latest Atlas of the Heavens") by Christian Friedrich Goldbach (1763-1811).

 There are three aspects that make these maps interesting: